Kashimayari (Nagano/Toyama)

 After the dam the trail gets very steep and stays steep.
 Have a look at the elevation profile below, you'll climb 1000m in only 3km.

-There are a couple of more technical sections and lots of ladders/stairs but nothing too bad.
+There are a couple of more technical sections and lots of ladders/stairs but nothing too exposed or technical.

 Once you get up to the ridge it's only a couple more minutes to the Tsumetaike.
-The hut was already closed for the year but they have a small emergency shelter for winter climbing (2000¥) and a toilet.
+The hut closes around mid October but they have a small emergency shelter for winter climbing (2000¥) and a toilet.

 Accomodation